vippsas/vipps-ecom-api/vipps-ecom-api.md

 We strongly recommend to use the idempotency key `X-Request-Id`.
 If a capture request fails for any reason, it can be retried with the same idempotency key.

+You can use any unique id for your `X-Request-Id`.
+See the API specification for details.

 **Please note:** It is important to check the response of the `/capture` call.
 The capture is only successful when the response is `HTTP 200 OK`.